jhill1/SEPwC.github.io/_sources/Issues.rst

  - errors: These are errors and you need to fix them.
 R and Python will tell you where the error is and often how to fix it.
    These are your problem to deal with.
  - bugs: These are also errors and you also need to fix them.
 However, you may get no warnings, or message, just output you didn't expect!
-A bug is simply unexpected beahviour.
+A bug is simply unexpected behaviour.
 It is usually your problem to deal with, however, it is possible the bug is in a library you're using.
 We will learn how to report these kind of issues if we need to.
  - seg faults: This is a major error in the code.
 A segmentation fault (or seg fault) is usually caused by accessing memory you shouldn't have access to.
 In Python and R these are very rare as memory allocation is handled for us, rather than by